Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Evidence

-Ad inspiration, relevance, community benefit, and irrelevance aversion outperformed explanations of data control, types, and usage.
+Value signals such as ad inspiration, relevance, community benefit, and irrelevance aversion outperformed explanations of data control, types, and usage.

 Execution